 Protein powder: Boost the protein with a scoop of your favorite protein powder.
 If you’re not a fan of protein powder, sub with another form of protein, such as hemp hearts or chia seeds.
 Alternatively, if you eat dairy, you could use Greek yogurt instead.

 Old-fashioned rolled oats: Skip the oatmeal and add the oats to your smoothie.

-Almond butter: If you don’t have almond butter, cashew butter or peanut butter also taste great in smoothies.
+Almond butter: If you don’t have almond butter, cashew butter or peanut butter also tastes great in smoothies.

 Water + ice: User water and ice to adjust the consistency of the smoothie.

 Save time in the morning: Freeze the sliced banana and blueberries the night before and blend with the liquids and other ingredients in the morning.